ddc-java-21/animate-tanickell/docs/index.md

 * Casual watchers of TV shows and media who like to browse visually when deciding on what they should watch next.

-    > As someone who enjoys browsing a visual database to discover new shows, I use this app to list anime by genres I like, so that I can more easily decide on new things to try that more closely match my tastes and interests.
+    > As someone who enjoys browsing a visual database to discover new content, I use this app to list anime by genres I like, so that I can more easily pick shows that more closely match my current tastes and interests.

 * Anime enthusiasts who want to filter or sort shows by specific attributes to find information about them more quickly using a mobile interface.

-    > As an avid anime consumer who needs to know what the latest releases are, I find this mobile app a convenient way to quickly look up shows by release date, read their plot synopses, and watch trailers for them so that I can quickly prioritize the shows I want to watch this season, all without leaving my phone.
+    > As an avid anime consumer who needs to know the newest releases, I find this mobile app a convenient way to sift through shows, read plot synopses, and watch trailers so I can quickly start drafting my watchlist for the season, all without leaving my phone.

 ## Functionality